 Our second port day of the trip was in Skagway Alaska.
 This was a nice full day on land as we arrived at 7 AM and had to be back on board by 8:15 PM.
 The town of Skagway Alaska was quaint and felt like you were stepping into the TV show Northern Exposure.
-I half expected to see a moose wandering the streets, which would have been amazing, but sadly didn’t happen.
+I half expected to see a moose wandering the streets, which would have amazed, but sadly didn’t happen.
 Our big excursion for Skagway was the White Pass Scenic Railway excursion.

 White Pass and Yukon Railway

 Our trip on the White Pass and Yukon Railway started at 8:15 AM.
 We walked from the ship to the train and boarded one of the passenger cars.
 Our train was one of the General Electric engines from the 50’s that have been recently modernized.
 The passenger coaches are restored or replicas.
-There are two seats on each side of the isle.
+There are two seats on each side of the aisle.
 Our coach had a bathroom that was spacious and nice.
 Our trip would take us on a 41-mile round trip to the White Pass Summit at nearly 3,000 feet in elevation and then back to Skagway.
 The White Pass and Yukon Railroad was built in 1898.
 It was amazing to see the tracks and bridges.
 They are at such amazing heights, and the train climbs such a steep incline.
-It seems this would be difficult to construct even now.
+It seems this would be difficult to build even now.
 We loved the ride and taking in the amazing scenery.
 Our day was foggy and it would have been even better if it had been clear, I would recommend this trip to anyone!

 White Pass and Yukon Souvenirs